PJ Ladd: Video game appearances

 Ladd appears in the Electronic Arts video games Skate, Skate 2, and Skate 3.

 Contest history

 Ladd won the Battle at the Berrics V competition after defeating Mike Mo Capaldi in the championship round.
 For the sixth BATB contest, Ladd qualified for the championship battle against Paul Rodriguez and won the competition for a second successive year.

 Personal life

 As of May 2013, Ladd divides his time between his home state of Massachusetts and Los Angeles, California, U.S. During his time away from skateboarding, Ladd reads and engages in "recharge time."

+By 2024, he had converted to Sikhism and changed his name to Antanjeet Singh.